 This lockdown made me look into the memories of my travel which got compressed somewhere in my phone memory.
 I found some pictures of Pul Kanjari in particular which I thought of sharing with you all.

-Situated at a distance of 5 km from Wagah Border Pul Kanjari is a well preserved historical site that has recently caught a lot of attention of the travellers from all over the world who plan a trip to the Wagah border.
+Situated at a distance of 5 km from the Wagah Border Pul Kanjari is a well-preserved historical site that has recently caught a lot of attention of travelers from all over the world who plan a trip to the Wagah border.
 It is said that the leader of the Sikh empire, Maharaja Ranjit Singh would stop for a break while passing by with his retinue.
 The site is situated near the villages of Daoka and Dhanoa Kalan, right on the Wagah Border.
 It is an ancient building in the village which has history, beautiful ruins and a tale which is every bit as fascinating as it gets.

 Pul Kanjari has a temple, a mosque, a gurdwara, a Sarovar (holy lake), and a bridge which has a story of its own.
 Historically, it is said that Maharaja Ranjit Singh ordered the construction of a bridge over a small canal when Moran, a dancer who used to perform in the Royal Court of the Maharaja, lost her pair of Silver sandals while crossing this canal which was linked to river Ravi and was built by the Mughal Emperor Shah Jahan in order to irrigate Shalimar Gardens of Lahore.